ancientlore/istio-talk/resiliency/README.md

 Deploy [webnull] according to its [instructions](webnull/README.md).
 Then deploy [hurl] according to its [instructions](hurl/README.md).
 Be sure to install the version that injects the [Istio] sidecar.

+> Note: The [hurl] user interface will not be available until the `hurl` command is running inside the container.

 Make sure the containers are running:

     $ kubectl get pods